AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 .. important::

-    The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ (Availability Zone), and, the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.
+    The Firewall instance and the associated Aviatrix FireNet gateway above must be in the same AZ (Availability Zone) and the Management Interface Subnet and Egress (untrust dataplane) Interface Subnet should not be in the same subnet.

-7a.1 Launch and Attach
+7a.1 Launching and Attaching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the Aviatrix Controller console, navigate to **Firewall Network -> Setup -> Step 7a** and provide all the required input as shown in a table.
+From the Aviatrix Controller, navigate to **Firewall Network > Setup > Step 7a** and provide all the required input as shown in a table.
 Click **"Launch"**.

 .. important::
     The vendor firewall may take some time to become available.